golemfactory/golem-architecture/standards/README.md

 # Golem Computation Resource Standards

+## [TODO] Move the Standards Building Block framework article here to explain the approach and structure.

 The Golem Standards repository consists of following sections:

 * [0-commons](0-commons) - A collection of namespaces which specify generic aspects of Golem ecosystem.
 These namespaces are designed to be building blocks to which other, more area-specifc property namespaces may refer.